Lyniat/Dumb-e-Paper/log/index.md

 ### ❗ high priority️
 * measure time from ESP32 (Arduino Code) on other devices
-* find and add possibility of automatically connecting to ESP32 without reading IP from serial monitor

 ### ❔ low priority
 * add possibility of uploading multiple sites
 * add buttons
 * add battery
 * add case
-* cleanup code (Arduino and Python)

 ### 🔍 evaluation
 * time difference with other e-reader and real paper printer